electronicdreamplant/electronicdreamplant.github.io/ron-s-xmas.md

 ![](/img/img_4877.jpeg)

 I'd bought some Cyclamen for mum's grave which he really liked.

 ![](/img/img_4875.jpeg)

 Normally we'd spend 20 mins there with him thinking about mum, but today is just too cold and wet so he says "I'm ready" after just a couple of minutes".
 I don't blame him - it's just horrid weather and we're both getting cold.

 ![](/img/img_4879.jpeg)

 I check my phone and Rachel is saying dinner will be ready in 15 mins.
 Great timing!

 Back in the car the heater goes on full blast at full great and it soon gets toasty.
 Soon we getting out of the car for (thankfully) the last time.
-Barry had moved his car so in able to park right outside the house.
+Barry had moved his car so I was able to park right outside the house.

 We switch to the walker but the step up into the house feels huge and it takes a bit of time to mount it.
-Barry and Chloe area very welcoming but haven't cottoned on to how hard of hearing he is.
+Barry and Chloe are very welcoming but haven't cottoned on to how hard of hearing he is.
+Having said that, he's a lot better hearing than the last time we saw him (thanks to a new batch of hearing aid batteries sent to the home)

 ![](/img/img_4886.jpeg)

 ![](/img/img_4881.jpeg)

-Dad says "have I been here before?", forgetting the many Xmas meals we've had here.
+Dad says "have I been here before?", forgetting the many Xmas meals we've had here previously.
 Rachel is soon there with a cold Guinness for him.
 He takes a sip but realty struggles to swallow it.
-Just to cold for him at the moment, so Barry wraps it in a warm towel to have later.
+It's just too cold for him at the moment, so Barry wraps it in a warm towel to have later.

 ![](/img/img_4889.jpeg)

 Dad tries to remember when he'd been here before.
 "I remember a fox going past the window" he says, but then isn't sure if that's here.
-"It didn't really feel like Xmas", he says.
+"It doesn't really feel like Xmas", he says.
 "My mind is a bit all over the place".
-He finds it hard to remember things.
+He finds it hard to remember things nowadays.
 Barry asks him about if he's been watching the world cup, but he can't really remember.
-He then work out the final game is on in just over an hour.
+We then work out the final game is on in just over an hour.
 He gets quite excited about that.

 Xmas dinner, like any eating event, is taken seriously, despite the felt hats Rachel has made.